edenartlab/docs/docs/guides/concepts.md

   Kojii character training images
 </p>

 **Concepts** can also be used to model consistent objects or characters.
 The above images are professional renders of the character for our Kojii project.
 This is a good example of a great training set since it contains: a single, consistent character with subtle variations in pose and appearance between every image.
-After training a new concept with name "kojii" with mode 'concept' and default settings, we get a fully promptable Koji character, eg (see top image row):
+After training a new concept with name "kojii" with mode 'concept' and default settings, we get a fully promptable Kojii character, eg (see top image row):
 - a photo of <kojii\> surfing a wave
 - <kojii\> in a snowglobe
 - a low-poly artwork of <kojii\>